decentraland/documentation/content/player/general/meeting.md

 ---

 {{< hint warning >}}
-**🚧 Note**: This features are not yet supported by Explorer 2.0.
+**🚧 Note**: These features are not yet supported by Explorer 2.0.
 Please stay tuned for future updates.
 {{< /hint >}}

 Being a decentralized platform involves having different servers hosted by different community members and to be able to meet with your friends or colleagues in-world, you all need to be in the same place.
 This can represent a challenge until you understand what being at the same place means.